 One of the biggest mistakes that I see amateurs make is they use too many animations.
 The best practice is simple, you should use animations very seldom and then only for a good reason.
 Don't get me wrong, I've seen animations used very affectively.
 Apple uses just a hint of animation on their secondary pages to bring attention to their secondary navigation and it looks great.

-Besides the 20+ years of experience designing websites, I use an arsenal of tools such as Illustrator, Photoshop, Atom, Meteor, iTerm2, Chrome DevTools, Google Analytics, Google Search Console, Google My Business and Dreamweaver along with modern technologies and frameworks like Sass, Bourbon, Git, GitHub, React, Bootstrap, Foundation, BEM, CSS3 and HTML5.
+Besides the 20+ years of experience designing websites, I use an arsenal of tools such as Illustrator, Photoshop, Atom, Meteor, iTerm2, Premiere, Chrome DevTools, Google Analytics, Google Search Console, Google My Business and Dreamweaver along with modern technologies and frameworks like Sass, Bourbon, Git, GitHub, React, Bootstrap, Foundation, BEM, CSS3 and HTML5.
 The most important tool that I use is attention to detail.